meet-projects/y2-db-lab2/partd.md

     source ~/y2-venv/bin/activate

 #### Exercise: Delete
-Remove all the instructors and staff from the database so that only students and TAs are left.
+From Python, remove all the instructors and staff from the database so that only students and TAs are left.